October 21st, 2020

 • Make sure the leads have given their consent

 If you offer telemarketing services for other companies, you’re a processor.
-Make sure to have a contract listing responsibilities for each party and shared responsibility.
+Make sure to include a contract that lists each party's responsibilities and shared responsibilities.

 A third-party service provider is often a processor, while the call center is the data controller.